15+ Key Ecommerce Metrics to Track

 All that’s left to your agency is the marketing creative, and writing up a simple executive summary before each report.

 Either way, taking a data-driven approach to growth is a valuable endeavor for any eCommerce business.
-If you're ready to track these metrics, check out our prebuilt eCommerce dashboard template to start automating your client’s eCommerce analytics.
+If you’re ready to track these metrics, check out our prebuilt eCommerce dashboard template or our comprehensive eCommerce report template to start automating your client’s eCommerce analytics.

 Peter Foy Headshot